Vacuum semiclassical gravity does not leave space for safe singularities: Introduction

-At least part of the physical motivation underlying the cosmic censorship hypothesis~\cite{Penrose2002} is precisely to show a certain benignity for GR.
-Assuming that the (strong) cosmic censorship is satisfied, all black-hole solutions might end up having a structure similar to Schwarzschild spacetime, in the sense of having just spacelike singularities and being essentially devoid of matter.
-For instance, although Kerr and Reissner-Nordstr\"om black holes possess non-spacelike singularities, they also have Cauchy horizons and are thus unstable under perturbations, the backreaction from which is expected to transform them into configurations more akin to Schwarzschild~\cite{PoissonIsrael1989} (though this is still a controversial issue~\cite{Ori1991,Dafermos2017}).
+At least part of the physical motivation underlying the cosmic censorship hypothesis~\cite{Penrose2002} is precisely to show a certain benignity for classical GR.
+Assuming that (strong) cosmic censorship is satisfied, the only singularities allowed to appear in the theory from evolving regular initial conditions would live inside event horizons, and moreover, would have a future causal structure similar to Schwarzschild spacetime, in the sense of only having singularities in the causal future of observers (i.e. of either spacelike or null character).
+For instance, although Kerr and Reissner-Nordstr\"om black holes possess timelike singularities inside their outer horizons, they also have Cauchy horizons and are thus classically unstable under perturbations, the backreaction from which is expected to transform them into configurations more akin to Schwarzschild in the above sense~\cite{PoissonIsrael1989,PoissonIsrael1990,Ori1991,Dafermos2017}.
+The resulting singularities would be future-null, possibly with a spacelike sector~\cite{Brady1995,VandeMoortel2020}, and would not cause problems for predictability in the outside universe (though the possibility of a physically sensible extension beyond the null sector of the singularity is still under debate).

-Regarding the emptiness of Schwarzschild, and hypothetical Schwarzschild-like solutions, it is interesting to recall that the eternal Schwarzschild solution (Kruskal maximal extension~\cite{Kruskal1960}) is an example of Wheeler's dictum ``mass without mass''~\cite{Wheeler1955}: all its Cauchy hypersurfaces are devoid of matter!